awesee/leetcode/problems/longest-absolute-file-path/README.md

 <strong>Explanation:</strong> We have two files:
 &quot;dir/subdir1/file1.ext&quot; of length 21
 &quot;dir/subdir2/subsubdir2/file2.ext&quot; of length 32.
-We return 32 since it is the longest path.
+We return 32 since it is the longest absolute path to a file.
 </pre>

 <p><strong>Example 3:</strong></p>